Special offer

 Entry-level software engineer

-Entry-level engineers haven’t proven themselves yet and have almost no experience beyond their education.
-A lot of companies offer this position to interns who have shown potential and initiative.
-They require clear directions and can’t be expected to solve complex problems.
-You may pair these employees with more experienced team members so they can gain experience and skill on the job.
+Entry-level engineers typically have no software engineering work experience beyond their education or self-taught projects.
+Many companies offer this position to interns who have shown potential and initiative.
+Pair these employees with more experienced team members to help them gain on-the-job experience and skills.

-Entry-level software engineers might work on identifying and fixing bugs, testing code and working on specific programming tasks their superiors assign.
-To keep them on the right path and ensure they’re meeting expectations, they may need to report to a team lead or manager regularly.
+Entry-level software engineers might work on identifying and fixing bugs, testing code and working on specific assigned programming tasks.
+To guide them and ensure they’re meeting expectations, they can regularly report to a team lead or manager.
+Employers can work with entry-level engineers to develop a learning plan tailored to their career goals and business objectives.

 Junior software engineer

-Junior software engineers are considered level one engineers.
-They have proven they can handle the tasks they’re given and may even be able to help newer employees learn.
-Generally, companies can rely on junior software engineers to submit work without errors and they may begin to solve complex problems without management’s guidance.
+Junior software engineers have demonstrated they can handle assigned tasks and may be able to help newer employees learn.
+Generally, companies can rely on junior software engineers to deliver error-free work and to begin solving complex problems without management’s guidance.

-Promoting someone to this position lets them know their foot is in the door and they have the opportunity for future career advancement.
+Promoting someone to this position shows that the company values their work and its quality and they have the opportunity for future career advancement.

 Senior software engineer

-Senior software engineers set and meet goals regularly.
-They show initiative and can divide complex tasks into a series of steps.
-Newer engineers may view them as mentors and they display leadership skills.
+Senior software engineers lead the development team, setting goals and ensuring they are met.
+These in-house experts can divide complex tasks into a series of steps and less experienced engineers may view them as mentors.
 You may have your senior software engineers create test plans and review code changes.

 The key difference between a junior and senior software engineer is autonomy.
 Senior engineers don’t require much guidance and can provide clear status updates on the projects they’re responsible for.
 They’re critical thinkers and problem-solvers who may be trusted to take roles as team leads on smaller projects.